ggonnella/fastsubtrees/genomes_attributes_viewer/README.md

 To start the web application use the `genomes-attribute-viewer` script.

-On first run, preparation steps are run, which take about 20 minutes (the NCBI Taxonomy dump files are downloaded from NCBI, a tree file for fastsubtrees is generated, along files which contains the scientific names of organisms and
+On first run, preparation steps are run, which take about 13 seconds (the NCBI Taxonomy dump files are downloaded from NCBI, a tree file for fastsubtrees is generated, along files which contains the scientific names of organisms and